The purpose of this endeavour is to define and enable the achievement of the best life experience possible for humanity.

 Thus, we define injustice as unnecessary harm caused by our survival natures.

-We are animals under the influence of our own consciousness.
+We are animals under the influence of consciousness.
 Our consciousness feels primary but acts secondarily to our feelings (limbic region of the brain).
 It’s only when our survival natures (aggressive & defensive feelings) are calm can our consciousness exert its full influence on actions.

 An aspect of our Human Condition, the Survival Nature captures that set of mental experiences and reactionary behaviors that originate from the limbic region of our brains.
 The concept is intended to characterize this system as primary in survival as defined in evolutionary theory.
 They relate mainly to the aggressive and defensive thoughts and behaviors that improve survival in our evolved environments.